[ Printer Friendly Version ] [ Report Abuse ]

 Louis gave a nod, he felt Bill sigh above him before they all pulled away from the hug.
 Louis wiped his eyes with the back of his hands as he continued to look down at the floor.

-“I have no idea how you’ve managed to keep this a secret for so long,” Bill admitted as Fleur ran her hand through her son’s hair, her arm still around him comfortingly.
+“I have no idea how you’ve managed to keep this a secret for so long,” Bill admitted as Fleur ran her hand through her son’s hair.

-“Me neither,” Louis admitted.
+“Me neither,” Louis admitted truthfully.
 “I’ve been at breaking point for so long now.”

-“We need to have a proper discussion about this,” Fleur said to her son, who had rested his head on his mothers shoulder, grateful for hers and his father’s comfort.
+“We need to have a proper discussion about this,” Fleur said to her son, who had rested his head on his mother's shoulder, grateful for her and his father’s comfort.
 “I’ll come up with your father on your next Hogsmeade visit and we’ll have a rational talk about this.
 I hope you know what you’re getting yourself into if you want to keep your... child.”

-Louis could tell that she struggled with the last word, he looked up and saw that his mother was close to tears, he had barely seen his mother cry in his whole life and he hated that he was the one to cause the tears this time.
+Louis could tell that she struggled with the last word, he looked up and saw that his mother was close to tears, he had barely seen his mother cry in his whole life, and he hated that he was the one to cause the tears.

-Louis gave a nod, as sad as he was that everyone had found out like this, he felt like a heavy weight had been taken off of his shoulders, now Freya and the baby were going to be cared after properly by a Healer.
+Louis gave a nod, as sad as he was that everyone had found out like this, he felt like a heavy weight had been taken off his shoulders.
+Now, Freya and the baby were going to be cared after properly by a Healer.
 He just couldn’t help the guilt he now felt at being the reason that she had been forced to leave school, he wanted nothing more than to be with her, but he knew it wasn’t possible.